 - make sure your child is taking the medicine exactly as the doctor prescribed, so they can properly check whether they work

 - learn how to use your child’s inhaler and spacer – our videos will help

-- take note of any changes in your child’s symptoms, and telling the doctor when you see them.
+- take note of any changes in your child’s symptoms, and tell the doctor when you see them.

 If you’re worried about your child taking medicines before getting a diagnosis, you’ll be reassured to know that preventer inhalers simply contain a steroid that your body releases anyway, in a very small dose.
 Essentially, the inhaler is just topping it up and sending the medicine straight to the airways where it’s needed.
 Find out more about how preventer inhalers work.